 -

-Driving Without a Valid (or on a Suspended) License in New York
+Driving Without a Valid License or on a Suspended License in New York

 New York prohibits driving without a valid license, whether the license was suspended, revoked, or never issued.
-This article explains what constitutes these violations, the possible penalties, and the exemptions to the rule.
+This article explains these violations and their possible penalties.

 -